-25 July 1984: Cosmonaut Svetlana Yevgenyevna Savitskaya, on her second mission to the Salyut 7 space station, became the first woman to perform a space walk, when she spent 3 hours, 35 minutes outside the space station.
+25 July 1984: Cosmonaut Svetlana Evgenievna Savitskaya, on her second mission to the Salyut 7 space station, became the first woman to perform a space walk, when she spent 3 hours, 35 minutes outside the space station.

-Major Savitskaya was the second woman to fly in space, after Cosmonaut Valentina Vladimirovna Tereshkova.
-Her first space flight was also to Salyut 7, in 1982.
+Colonel Savitskaya was the second woman to fly in space, following Cosmonaut Valentina Vladimirovna Tereshkova.
+Svetlana Evgenievna’s first space flight was also to Salyut 7, in 1982.
 She was assigned as commander of an all-woman crew to the station, but that flight was cancelled.
 She has spent 19 days, 7 hours, 6 minutes in space.

-© 2015, Bryan R. Swopesby
+© 2019, Bryan R. Swopesby